neuronsimulator/nrn/docs/coreneuron/running-a-simulation.rst

 Enabling CoreNEURON
 *******************
 With CoreNEURON, existing NEURON models can be run with minimal changes.
-For a given NEURON model, we the following steps are usually required:
+For a given NEURON model, the following steps are usually required:

 First, enable cache efficiency: